 Wastewater goes down the drains from our homes and businesses, travelling through the City of Thunder Bay sanitary sewer system to the Water Pollution Control Plant (WPCP).
 There, it is treated before being sent back into the environment.
-Learn more about this interesting process in our Wastewater Treatment Plant process (PDF).

 Stormwater is routed through the City's stormwater sewer system.
 Visit our Stormwater Management Plan webpage for more information.

-View the 2022 Wastewater Treatment Annual Report (PDF)
+View the 2023 Wastewater Treatment Annual Report (PDF)

 What can go down the drain?